Joanna has written three books.

 It has been described as “One of the best books on child protection for many years”.

-Here are a few links to some of Joanna's recent articles:
+Here are a few links to some articles Joanna's has written:

 Domestic abuse policies aren't working – we need a national strategy.